PRASUN-SITAULA/knowledge-book/README.md

 ## Introduction

-This documents my journey of creating a jenkins pipleine for a react project and deploying it to s3 bucket.
+This documents my journey of creating a jenkins pipeline for a react project and deploying it to s3 bucket.

 ## Table of Contents
 - [Introduction](#introduction)